27 December 2018

 3rd studio album by Last Dinosaurs following three years after Wellness (Aug.
 2015) is a welcome back to producer Fung, who produced the band's 2012 full-length debut In a Million Years (Mar.
 2012), although, this appears as the first album with the band in the role as co-producer.

 It's still first and foremost indie pop but Yumeno Garden introduces a stronger dimension of dream pop, which immediately had me thinking of Swedish band The Radio Dept. e.g. Pet Grief (2006).
-The band sticks firmly to a basic soundscape of simplistic indie pop, and you could argue that the band doesn't seem eager to explore new territory or to experiment with styles, but in combo with Last Dinosaurs' gift for pop and harmony-driven songs Yumeno Garden stands as the band's so far best album.
+The band sticks firmly to a basic soundscape of simplistic indie pop, and you could argue that the band doesn't seem eager to explore new territory or to experiment with styles, but with a gift for pop and harmony-driven arrangements Yumeno Garden stands as the band's so far best album.

 Recommended.